F286/f286.github.io/_posts/2018-01-26-core-approach.md

 will lead to more bugs and is harder to maintain

 - Don’t over structure code.
 It’s good to keep state as public fields so they can be viewable from the inspector.

+## Conclusion

+All of this will directly lead to less bugs, faster development, and a higher quality product.
+The code will be simpler, which means less bugs.
+This will let you focus on fun things such as making the app, instead of staying up until morning to fix an iPad specific bug.
+Unity will be leveraged, this will let you develop at least three times faster.
+This means more beach time and less working weekends time.
+Design will be integrated, which means you won't have to redo the same thing three times.<sup>1</sup>

+Expanding your mindset can feel like changing your religion.
+The hero will do this, painfully, and be reborn.
+Be the hero.
+Slay the dragon.
+Get the princess.

+<sup>1</sup> Relatively modest increases in productivity will lead to exponential increases in output, since the 'rich get richer, and the poor get poorer'.
+Related to the Pareto Distribution.
+[Link](https://youtu.be/-k_FfS1kHfY)